Wrong product, right timing

 | What it doesn't do | Tell you if your solution will work | Test your solution, model, team, or timing | Replace your own primary research (it evaluates yours) |

 Market validation is a component of idea validation — it covers the demand evidence lens.
-PRISM evaluates 12 lenses, of which market validation is one.
-If your market evidence is strong but your business model is broken, PRISM surfaces that too.
+Idea Validation evaluates 12 lenses, of which market validation is one.
+If your market evidence is strong but your business model is broken, Idea Validation surfaces that too.

 Common Mistakes

-These are the patterns we see across the 214 startup ideas reviewed by PRISM.
+These are the patterns we see again and again across ideas reviewed by Idea Validation.
 Each one is recoverable before you build — and nearly impossible to recover from after.

 Survey responses, Twitter likes, and "sounds interesting" in interviews are interest signals — not demand.
 Demand is evidenced by changed behaviour: payment, a signed LOI, or active use of a workaround that costs real money.
 Build on interest and you'll discover demand is missing at launch.